 If you operate in a highly regulated industry and handle large amounts of technical and sensitive content, then control is also a security issue.

 Software that is specific to document collaboration rather than general teamwork will give you a more secure environment.
 It will also come with more settings for controlling access and permissions.
 In terms of network security, third-party cloud hosting gives you security without the need to manage infrastructure.

 Your next steps to improving your document collaboration

-The level of security you need for document collaboration depends on your team’s workload and the nature of the content they are handling.
-But quality and efficiency are also an issue.
-Use the questions above to audit your current document collaboration tools – it could be more than security that has room for improvement.
+The level of security, quality and efficiency you need for document collaboration depends on your team’s workload and the nature of the content they are handling.
+Use the questions above to audit your current document collaboration tools.

 Finding a document collaboration system: Ideagen PleaseReview and SharePoint

 Want to continue your journey in auditing your document collaboration tools?
 Take a look at our blog.Read blog